fisadev/zombsole/README.rst

 * Put every ``zombie.life`` to 0, effectively killing all zombies with just your thought.
 * Add 300 clones of you to the map (maybe you were some kind of replicant).
 * Replace every zombie's ``next_step`` function with a custom made, and make them obey you.
+* Increase your weapon range and damage.
+* Teleport to different locations.
 * etc..

 If you wan't a real survival challenge, just don't modify anything in ``things``, and don't modify